 - Demonstrative pronoun — replaces a noun while also pointing to it — éste (this one), ésta (this one), ésa (that one), aquéllos (those ones) — Quiero ésta.
 I want this.
 (Note that many demonstrative pronouns have written or orthographic accents on the stressed vowel.
 Although such accents used to be considered mandatory, these days they generally are considered optional if they can be omitted without causing confusion.
 However, many writers and publications continue to use them even though they don't affect pronunciation.)

-- Object pronoun — functions as the object of a verb or preposition — él (him), ella (her), mí (me), me (me), ellos (them) — No puedo verlo.
+- Verbal object pronoun — functions as the object of a verb — él (him), ella (her), mí (me), me (me), ellos (them) — No puedo verlo.
 I can't see it.

 - Reflexive pronoun — used when the direct object and the subject of a verb refer to the same person.
 These are used much more in Spanish than in English. — me (myself), te (yourself), se (himself, herself, themselves) — Juan se baña.
 John is bathing himself.

 - Prepositional object pronoun — used as the object of a preposition — mí (me), ella (her), nosotros (us) — Raúl lo compró para nosotros.
 Raúl bought it for us.

 - Prepositional reflexive pronoun — used when the object of a preposition following a verb refers back to the verb's subject — mí (myself), sí (himself, herself, itself, themselves) — María lo compró para sí mismo.
 María bought it for herself.

 - Possessive pronoun — refers to something owned or possessed by someone or something — mío (mine), mía (mine), míos (mine), mías (mine), suyo (his, hers, theirs) — La mía es verde.
 Mine is green.
 (The possessive pronouns are usually preceded by el, la, los or las, but not always.)